anttih/purescript-rx-validation/README.md

 These validators didn't do any effects so why is there `Eff` in the type?
 Well, Ajax for one.
 You might also want to do other DOM effects in the validators, such as show progress.
-I'd like to replace the `Eff` and `Observable` with a single type variable (turning it into a Kleisli arrow, I think) but so far haven't been able to do so.
+I'd like to replace the `Eff` and `Observable` with a single type variable (turning it into something that resembles a Kleisli arrow) but so far haven't been able to do so.
 This package should in the best case work as well with promises or continuations.
 Any suggestions on this is more than welcome.

 You can run the validator with an `Observable` of input values and get an `Observable` of results: